 Dieter Grimm outlines its sources and remedies in a talk at the Hertie School.

-Legal scholar and former German Constitutional Court judge, Dieter Grimm, diagnosed the source of the European Union’s current “legitimacy deficit” and offered some solutions for moving beyond the current crisis in a talk on 7 February at the Hertie School of Governance.
+Legal scholar and former German Constitutional Court judge, Dieter Grimm, diagnosed the source of the European Union’s current “legitimacy deficit” and offered some solutions for moving beyond the current crisis in a talk on 7 February at the Hertie School.

 “There is little doubt the European Union suffers from a lack of acceptance by its citizens.
 It is likewise undisputed that this lack endangers the project of European integration,” Grimm told an audience at the joint invitation of the Hertie School and the German-British Society.
 “It is less clear what sources of this weakness are and consequently it is less clear what the adequate remedy might be.”